SuA0409/ShowRoom/README.md

   ### Run to 2D Generation (ST-RoomNet (discriminator) → Stable-Diffusion (generator))
   Download the weight file from the following link: https://drive.google.com/file/d/1j2eQdEMWsHPpULlGBkZxVO6QFeOM0E1E/view?usp=sharing

-  Put the weight file into the weight folder inside the generator_2d folder.
+  Put the weight file into the weight folder inside the discriminator folder, which is inside the generator_2d folder.

     python demo/generator_2d_demo.py